We offer three levels of class: technique, flow, and advance as well as Pilates for Posture.

 Have good balance.

-A journey towards mastery.
 We'll incorporate more advanced movements and choreography to keep your practice engaging and challenging.

 You will enjoy this class if you: